ravenxrz/call-graph.nvim/README.md

 Inspired by [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail) and [trails.nvim](https://github.com/kontura/trails.nvim), this is an interactive ascii call graph plugin developed to assist in reading source code.

-> This is my first plugin.
-The plugin is still in a very early stage, and bugs are expected.
-Feedback is welcome.
+> This plugin is still in active development, and although bugs may be expected, it's becoming more stable with each update.
+Feedback and contributions are welcome.

-**It has only been tested and passed with the clangd server (since my main programming language is C++).
-In theory, it can be used with all LSP servers that support callHierarchy/incomingCalls.**
+**It has been tested with the clangd server and should work with all LSP servers that support callHierarchy/incomingCalls.**

-- The pyright server has been tested and is usable, but its performance is poor, and it is highly not recommended.
+- The pyright server has been tested and is usable, but its performance is poor, and it is not recommended.

 <https://github.com/user-attachments/assets/e6a869d2-21bf-46eb-bf58-e8a81180f60f>